Is my credit card information secure?

 When can I add or remove a spouse or dependent?

 You can add or remove a spouse or dependent annually on your anniversary month or within 31 days of a qualifying event, such as marriage or adoption.
 Effective dates for membership changes follow the schedule stated for initial effective dates (see "When will my dental coverage begin?").
-To add or delete a spouse or dependent, log in to your account or complete Section III of the Enrollment/Change Application.
+To add or delete a spouse or dependent, log in to your account or complete Section III of the Renewal/Change Application.

 When will I receive my ID card?